Jiyuan-Tan/Jiyuan-Tan.github.io/cv.md

 - Lead a group of three to develop a derivative-free solver1 for nonlinear constrained optimization in ANSI C.
 - Use the technique of implicit filtering to increase robustness of algorithm under noises.
 - Combine coordinate search to increase efficiency.
-- Better performance in solving the Pharmacodynamics problems.

 ### Stochastic Proximal Point Algorithm with Variance Reduction
 <p align = "right"> 1.2022 – 5.2022</p>